PaulStapel/PaulStapel.github.io/content/Recipes/garlic-beans.md

 * Garlic
 * Ginger
 * Soy Sauce
-* Oil with a high smoking point (vegetable, peanut, etc.)
+* Butter

 ### Cooking plan:

 * First, fry the beans in the oil till they become shriveled and you begin to see some yellow.
-* Next, in a new pan, heat up the garlic, ginger and soy sauce.
+* Next, in a new pan, add the butter and heat up the garlic, ginger and soy sauce on medium heat.
 Go easy on the soy sauce.
 * Finally, add the beans back in and mix them with the sauce.

 ### ENJOY!